digitoimistodude/marlin-vagrant/README.md

 1. Install [Virtualbox](https://www.virtualbox.org/)
 2. Start Virtualbox, check updates and install all the latest versions of Virtualbox and Oracle VM Virtualbox Extension Pack, if asked
 3. Install [vagrant](http://www.vagrantup.com) (**Mac OS X** [Homebrew](http://brew.sh/): `brew install vagrant` or `brew cask install vagrant`)
-4. Install vagrant-triggers with command `vagrant plugin install vagrant-triggers`
-5. Install VirtualBox Guest Additions -updater vagrant-vbguest with command `vagrant plugin install vagrant-vbguest`
+4. Install VirtualBox Guest Additions -updater vagrant-vbguest with command `vagrant plugin install vagrant-vbguest`
-6. Clone this repo to your Projects directory (path `~/Projects/marlin-vagrant` is depedant in [dudestack](https://github.com/digitoimistodude/dudestack))
+5. Clone this repo to your Projects directory (path `~/Projects/marlin-vagrant` is depedant in [dudestack](https://github.com/digitoimistodude/dudestack))
-7. *(Optional, do this for example if you want to use other image or encounter problems with included Vagrantfile)* If you don't know or don't care, don't do this step.
+6. *(Optional, do this for example if you want to use other image or encounter problems with included Vagrantfile)* If you don't know or don't care, don't do this step.
 Modify **Vagrantfile**: `config.vm.box` and `config.vm.box_url` to match your production server OS, `config.vm.network` for IP (I recommend it to be `10.1.2.4` to prevent collisions with other subnets) (**For Linux** you need to remove `, :mount_options...` if problems occur with starting the server.
 Please remove parts that give you errors). **If you don't need to access server from LAN** with co-workers to update WordPress for example, remove completely line with `config.vm.network "public_network"`.
 You may also need to try different ports than 80 and 443 if your Mac blocks them.
 For example change the ports to 8080 and 443 (also change triggers accordingly)
-8. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
+7. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
-9. Edit or add packages to match your production server packages in **provision.sh** if needed (it's good out of the box though)
+8. Edit or add packages to match your production server packages in **provision.sh** if needed (it's good out of the box though)
-10. Add `10.1.2.4 somesite.test` to your **/etc/hosts**
+9. Add `10.1.2.4 somesite.test` to your **/etc/hosts**
-11. Run `vagrant up --provision`.
+10. Run `vagrant up --provision`.
 This can take a moment.

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.